bt3gl/building_blog/content/intro_wireshark.md

 * **Capture filters**: specified when packets are being captured.
 This method is good for performance of large captures.
 * **Display filters**: applied to an existing set of collected packets.
 This method gives more versatility since you have the entire data available.

-In the following sessions I  show several examples of capture and display  filters.
+In the following sessions, I  show several examples of capture and display  filters.

 ### Capture Filters by Host Address and Name